davidwrede/chef-web-docs-1/step_knife/step_knife_search_by_platform_ids.rst

-..
-The contents of this file may be included in multiple topics (using the includes directive).
-..
-The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.
+.. tag knife_search_by_platform_ids

-To search for the IDs of all nodes running on the |amazon ec2| platform, enter:
+To search for the IDs of all nodes running on the Amazon EC2 platform, enter:

 .. code-block:: bash